 Cadenza was founded in 1992, originally as a small chamber choir.
-Under Musical Directors Graham Lovett (1992-2000) and Jenny Sumerling (2000-), the choir has come to be regarded as one of Scotland’s finest and most exciting amateur mixed voice choirs, with members travelling from a wide area of central Scotland.
+Under Musical Directors Graham Lovett (1992-2000), Jenny Sumerling (2000-2022) and now Tim Coleman (2022-), the choir has come to be regarded as one of Scotland’s finest and most exciting amateur mixed voice choirs, with members travelling from a wide area of central Scotland.

 Now about 50-strong, and with a repertoire ranging from the Renaissance to the present day covering all styles – sacred, secular, folk and jazz, a selection of which can be found on its CDs – the choir has performed to critical acclaim throughout Scotland and beyond.

 The Cadenza calendar centres on two annual fixtures.
 The Edinburgh Festival Fringe Concert, performed in the atmospheric surroundings of the historic Greyfriars Kirk, is the largest concert of the year and includes a major choral work, accompanied by an orchestra and professional soloists.
 In recent years, the Fringe concerts have attracted capacity audiences or been completely sold out, attracting a series of positive and highly-rated reviews.
 The Christmas concert is generally a more light-hearted, festive event, with carols old and new, and an opportunity for some audience participation.

 In addition, usually in the spring or early summer each year, Cadenza gives concerts in support of charities, providing an excellent opportunity for the choir to explore its lighter repertoire, while raising funds – many thousands of pounds over the years – for a wide variety of good causes both in the UK and overseas, such as Childline, CHAS, Edinburgh Erskine, Christian Aid, Chogoria Hospital (Kenya), Seeds of Hope (Romania), Scottish Love in Action (India), Mary’s Meals (Malawi) and the Vine Trust.
 In 2016, Erskine presented the choir with a medal as part of their 100 Heroes for 100 Years celebration.
 Awarded in Erskine’s centenary year, the medal was given to individuals and groups in recognition of their support for the charity over many years.